Wesley Woodyard: 2013

-The Broncos finished atop the AFC West with a 13-3 record, clinching a first-round and home-field advantage.
+The Broncos finished atop the AFC West with a 13–3 record, clinching a first-round and home-field advantage.
 They went on to Super Bowl XLVIII after they defeated the San Diego Chargers in the AFC Divisional Round and the New England Patriots in the AFC Championship.
-On February 2, 2014, Woodyard made three combined tackles as the Broncos were routed 43-8 to the Seattle Seahawks in Super Bowl XLVIII.
+On February 2, 2014, Woodyard made three combined tackles as the Broncos were routed 43–8 to the Seattle Seahawks in Super Bowl XLVIII.

-2014 season
+2014

 Woodyard became an unrestricted free agent in 2014 and attended visits with the New England Patriots and Tennessee Titans, while also receiving interest from the Dallas Cowboys and Baltimore Ravens.
 He stated that his original intent was to stay with the Broncos, but Woodyard did not receive a contract offer from them.

 Tennessee Titans

 On March 14, 2014, the Tennessee Titans signed Woodyard to a four-year, $15.75 million contract that included $4.75 million guaranteed and a $3 million signing bonus.